 What would a database oriented project be without statistics?
 There is a statistics page that gives an overview of all the deliveries as well as most common Airline and Aircraft Type since the first introduction of the A320 Family Aircraft in 1987.
 Additionally, there is also a similar overview of all Flights, First Flights and Deliveries for this year, shown on a monthly basis.
 Each section also has a statistic page.
 For example, for each Airline one can see Total Deliveries, Top Aircraft Types and Top Airports where aircrafts got assembled at.
 More statistics will be added in the near future.

 Without the amazing help of the local Aviation Community this project would not even exist.
 That's why there are community features, such as adding any aircraft to your "Watchlist" and getting notified by email when an aircraft has a new test or delivery flight.
-You can also add Comments for each Aircrafts, including where and when you spotted that particular Aircraft or give your own Flight Review.

 Whether on the ground spotting or running their own project, this project wouldn't be possible without the amazing help of the local aviation community.

 A huge thank you go to our amazing aviation friends from around the world.
 Some of them keep me up-to-date on a daily basis, on what's going on with test & delivery flights on any of the Airbus fields.
 Thank you so much for all the contributors and other friends that also have amazing sites:

 All image url's are linked to their original photo location and are copyrighted to their respective photographers.
 For the most part this site uses Flickr for the photos.
 A link to the original Flickr URL is given and with the Flickr API I get the photo URL and the Flickr username.
 I definitely value the photographers effort to take their amazing photos and none of the photos are stored on this site.
 Youtube embeds are also occasionally used on the site to give you a glimpse of how aircrafts look and sound like on video.